The purpose of a user interface is to help the people using your product or website to meet their goals.

 MacBook Pros do have a tiny eject button hidden away in a hole that can only be accessed by removing the drive from your machine and poking a paperclip into it.
 I’m pretty certain nobody wants to do that so I won’t classify that as an eject button from a usability perspective.

-They also have an eject button on the keyboard, but again, the OS controls this too so if something goes screwy with your software this button is only good for taking out your frustration on.
+They also have an eject button on the keyboard, but again, the OS controls this too.
+This means if something goes screwy with your software this button is only good for taking out your frustration on.
 And that was the situation I found myself in.

 Form and function